westerlymerlin/Oxide-Laser-Controller/docs/app_control.md

 def loadsettings()
 ```

-Replace the default settings with thsoe from the json files
+Replace the default values in the settings dict object with thsoe from the json files.
+If the api-key is the default value then generate a new 128 character one.

 <a id="app_control.settings"></a>